 - Built-in Audio

-- USB ports (USB 3.0 not tested, though the ports work with USB 2.0 devices without blob if XHCI controller is disabled)
+- USB ports (USB 3.0 works with XHCI blob, the ports work with USB 2.0 devices without blob if XHCI controller is disabled)

 - Wired and wireless networking.
 (Wired is a little wonky with some cables, works with others)